Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/acm_modes.md

 In CAA, the radar enters a
 vertical-oriented scan pattern 78 degrees in height by 15 degrees in width.
-Actual radar lock capability within this scan pattern is from +45 degrees above the horizon line to -9 degrees below the horizon line due to APQ software limitation.
+Actual radar lock capability within this scan pattern is from +45 degrees above the horizon line(fuselage line) to -9 degrees below the horizon line(fuselage line) due to APQ software limitation.
 In the event that the radar finds a suitable target within the scan volume, the target will be locked.
 Should the flight crew find the locked target not be the one intended,